susam/ice/README.rst

 provided, the error handler is defined as a fallback error handler.
-A fallback error handler is invoked to generate an error page for any HTTP response representing an error when there is no error handler defined explicitly for the response tatus code of the HTTP response.
+A fallback error handler is invoked to generate an error page for any HTTP response representing an error when there is no error handler defined explicitly for the response status code of the HTTP response.

 Here is an example.